 Ativan’s most potent effects occur within two hours of taking it in the liquid or tablet form.
 If receiving an injection instead, it will take between 15 minutes and 30 minutes to start feeling the drug’s effects.
 The injectable form of Ativan causes reactions that can be felt for up to 24 hours.

 Ativan has a half-life of 12 hours.
 This means that every 12 hours, its concentration decreases by half.
-The body gets rid of it through urine after it has been metabolized (passed through the system).
+The body gets rid of it through urine after it has been metabolized (chemically altered or broken down).

 Depending on how long you have been taking Ativan, it may take between one and six weeks for your body to fully get rid of it.
 So, what happens if you take other drugs while some form of Ativan is still in your body?